-- 1. The Visiting Force and the Civilian Component may acquire or use materials, supplies, equipment and services in the Receiving State, for their own consumption or for the exclusive and official use of the Visiting Force or the Civilian Component, under conditions comparable in respect of any taxes, duties or similar charges on acquisition or the use of such materials, supplies, equipment and services to those applicable to the Force of the Receiving State. - 2.
-Such materials, supplies and equipment subject to exemption from taxes, duties or similar charges under paragraph 1 shall not be disposed of in the Receiving State to persons not entitled to acquire or use such materials, supplies and equipment exempt from taxes, duties or similar charges, unless otherwise authorised by the Receiving State. - 3.
-Neither members of the Visiting Force nor of the Civilian Component shall, by reason of this Article, enjoy any exemption from taxes, duties or similar charges on personal acquisitions or use of materials, supplies, equipment and services in the Receiving State. - 4.
-When the Visiting Force or the Civilian Component engages local labour in the Receiving State, the conditions of employment and work, the conditions for the protection of workers, and the rights of workers concerning labour relations shall comply with the laws and regulations of the Receiving State.
+1. The Visiting Force and the Civilian Component may acquire or use materials, supplies, equipment and services in the Receiving State, for their own consumption or for the exclusive and official use of the Visiting Force or the Civilian Component, under conditions comparable in respect of any taxes, duties or similar charges on acquisition or the use of such materials, supplies, equipment and services to those applicable to the Force of the Receiving State, to the extent permitted by the laws and regulations of the Receiving State.

+2. Such materials, supplies and equipment subject to the preferential treatment under paragraph 1 shall not be disposed of in the Receiving State to persons not entitled to acquire or use such materials, supplies and equipment under such condition, unless otherwise authorised by the Receiving State.

+3. Neither members of the Visiting Force nor of the Civilian Component shall, by reason of this Article, enjoy any preferential treatment relating to personal acquisitions or use of materials, supplies, equipment and services in the Receiving State.

+4. When the Visiting Force or the Civilian Component engages local labour in the Receiving State, the conditions of employment and work, the conditions for the protection of workers, and the rights of workers concerning labour relations shall comply with the laws and regulations of the Receiving State.